spncrptrsn/spncrptrsn.github.io/talentpack_design.md

 ### Using story code to introduce custom Talents

-Here's how I use story scripting to implement custom talents for a talent pack I created with another member of the D:OS 2 modding communitiy, getting around hardcoded limitations to open up new options for character builds.
-(Said pack has yet to be released.
-As of this writing, we are still squishing bugs.)
+Here's how I use story scripting to implement custom talents for my upcoming talent pack, getting around hardcoded limitations that modders have lived with since D:OS1.
+(As of this writing, the mod is being bugtested by a few other members of the community before release next week.)

 ![Image](https://i.imgur.com/qgeJl1t.jpg)

-Though the Divinity Engine doesn't offer any options for creating new talents, the modding community took early notice of a few hopeful quirks:
+Though the Divinity Engine doesn't offer any options for creating new talents, modders took early notice of a few hopeful quirks:

  * A long list of cut talents from D:OS 2 and leftover talents from D:OS 1 can be added to characters via scripting, but they aren't fully functional, and they do not show up in character sheets under normal conditions.
  * These deprecated talents can be succesfully attached to armor pieces, which will make them visible on the character sheet as long as the armor piece stays equipped.